-Give your seeds a sunny window or put under a grow light so they have plenty of light and air.
+For 3-5 days, your seeds won't need light but a seed heating mat may help them to germinate.
+Once they sprout or right before they sprout, put them in a sunny window or under a grow light.
 If they start to look leggy, you know that they need more light.
 You can plant your Milkweed outside after the danger of frost has passed.
 Check here to find out when the last frost date is for your region.

 Plant the Milkweed and the Monarchs will come!